Tamer173/qb-mechanic-updated/README.md

 Step 2:

-Add this functions in qb-core/client/functions.lua at Bottom >
+<! add this functions in qb-core/client/functions.lua at Bottom !>

 <!-- Code Start  -->